 Or if you wanted to quit drinking, do you think it’d be a good idea to hang out in a bar?
 The amount of time you don’t drink with your friends will be short-lived and slightly tortuous.

 Don’t do this to yourself.

 Set yourself up to succeed!
 Make sure there’s no way you can mess up your goal because each failure depletes your willpower to keep trying.
-Furthermore, what do you think setting goals and then failing to make progress on them does to your self-esteem?
+Furthermore, what do you think setting goals and failing to make progress on them affects your self-esteem?

 Eventually, you won’t believe in yourself, or your ability to resist what you know isn’t good for you.
 You’ll think, “Oh, screw it!” and toss all willpower out the window!

 Therefore, make sure you set yourself up to succeed, instead of vice versa.

 If you need to do a complicated assignment, it’s easier to have self-discipline if you place the supplies you’ll need in view.
 For example, if you need to write something, then don’t hide your research; put it on your desk.
 That way, you’re always reminded of it.
 Also, don’t have a myriad of apps and files open on your computer.
 Close everything except a blank document.

 If what you need to do is in plain sight, it’ll inspire you to get to work.
 Otherwise, out of sight, out of mind!

 Also, clear out all the clutter from your workspace.
 Research shows that clutter will restrain your productivity.

 When you complete each task, tell yourself, “Good job!
 That’s awesome!”
 It’ll give you a boost in motivation and feel-good chemicals.
 That’ll make you want to do it again.